 Lady Maah Keita is a renowned Senegalese bassist who has appeared on seven European tours as well as numerous national tours in her native country.
 Keita performed with her family band, Takeifa, from 2006 to 2018 and has released three albums as a leader.
 She currently serves as a spokesperson for people with albinism in Senegal, and co-founded and managed for six years the Care Albinos association, which provides medical assistance to albinos with skin cancer.

-Marcus Miller is one of the most influential artists of our time, appearing on more than 500 albums during his decades on the scene as a performer, composer, producer, arranger and humanitarian.
-A virtuoso on multiple instruments including the bass clarinet, Miller is best known for his unmistakable style on the electric bass, and has brought his distinctive sound to collaborations with Herbie Hancock, Elton John, Aretha Franklin, Chaka Khan, LL Cool J and Frank Sinatra, among many others.
+Marcus Miller is one of the most influential artists of our time, appearing on more than 500 albums during his decades as a performer, composer, producer, arranger and humanitarian.
+A virtuoso on multiple instruments including the bass clarinet, Miller is best known for his unmistakable style on the electric bass and has brought his distinctive sound to collaborations with Herbie Hancock, Elton John, Aretha Franklin, Chaka Khan, LL Cool J and Frank Sinatra among others.
 As a member of the Miles Davis group following the jazz legend’s return from retirement, Miller’s contributions as a bassist, composer and producer defined Davis’ style throughout the 1980s.
-Miller’s prodigious output as a film and television composer includes the scores for Boomerang, Above the Rim, This Christmas and About Last Night, to name a few.
-A two-time GRAMMY Award winner, he is the recipient of countless honors for his contributions to music and mankind.
-Miller currently serves as a UNESCO Artist for Peace, working tirelessly to raise awareness of the global impacts of the transatlantic slave trade.
-His latest release, Laid Black, features special guest performances by Trombone Shorty, Kirk Whalum, Patches Stewart, Take 6, Jonathan Butler and guest vocalist Selah Sue, and received a GRAMMY nomination for Best Contemporary Instrumental Album.
+Miller’s prodigious output as a film and television composer includes the scores for Boomerang, Above the Rim, This Christmas and About Last Night.
+A two-time Grammy Award-winner, he is the recipient of countless honors for his contributions to music.
+Miller currently serves as a UNESCO Artist for Peace.
+His latest release, Laid Black, received a Grammy nomination for Best Contemporary Instrumental Album.

 Malian guitarist and percussionist Mounaissa was first influenced by American and modern African music, particularly modern orchestras from Mali.
 One of the first professional guitarists from her native country, she adopted the drums after realizing the challenges of thriving professionally on her first instrument.
 She is a member of the Kaladjoula Band, a group of women instrumentalists from Mali.